hengamer03/Arma3-carrier-takeoff/README.md

 Now everythng should be set.
 Place down a unit on the carrier so that you can watch the planes take off without player interference, and watch the takeoff sequence.

 ## Known Issues
-Sometimes one or both jets explode on takeoff.
+1. Sometimes one or both jets explode on takeoff.
 I have no Idea why this happens but it shouldnt do it  all the time.
+2. Error Message appears.
+Might be because youre playing with mods or have expanded the scope of the scenario